johnpuddephatt/zerowaste/src/tips/how-do-i-recycle-electrical-items-in-leeds.md

 Large electrical items can also be recycled at [Household Waste Sites](https://www.leeds.gov.uk/residents/bins-and-recycling/recycling-sites) - which are currently operating with [a booking system](https://www.leeds.gov.uk/residents/bins-and-recycling/recycling-sites) in place.

-If you're unable to get to a Household Waste Site, the Council offers a collection service for bulky items, which costs £20 per collection.
+If you're unable to get to a Household Waste Site, the Council offers a limited collection service for bulky items, which costs £30 per booking.
+The service is free of charge to households in receipt of Council Tax Support.
 More information on this service is available [on their website](https://www.leeds.gov.uk/residents/bins-and-recycling/book-an-unwanted-items-collection).